 The Employer should outline data to be submitted by the Contractor relating to design and layout of the turbine.
-Data should include such items as embedded component weights and dimensions, loads to be transferred to the structure, water passage dimensions (i.e. manifold and turbine housing), size and location of anchor bolts, dimensions of first stage concrete voids for subsequent installation of embedded components, weights and dimensions of heaviest and largest components to determine crane capacity and lift height requirements when not specified by the Employer (see 3.5.10), details of lifting devices handled by crane, electrical interconnections, governor system connections, generator coupling data, etc.
+Data will include such items as embedded component weights and dimensions, loads to be transferred to the structure, water passage dimensions (i.e. bulb support and draft tube), size and location of anchor bolts, dimensions of first stage concrete voids for installation of embedded components, weights and dimensions of heaviest and largest components to establish crane capacity and lift height requirements (when not specified by the Employer, refer to 3.5.10), details of lifting devices handled by crane, electrical interconnections, governor system connections, generator coupling data, etc.